kiran-akella/awx-operator-K8/Volumes/Readme.md

-Volumes directory is created to broadcast the importance of volumes in awx-operator application in kubernetes.
+# This directory is created to trobleshoot issues caused by volumes in awx-operator application deployment in kubernetes.

 # Introduction